KimikoMcGirr/personal-website/_pages/about.md

 I recently (06/19/2020) graduated with my PhD in Bioinformatics and Computational Biology from UNC Chapel Hill.

+I started this website on 06/24/2020 mostly to document how my job search goes during COVID-19.
+So it's a work in progress!

 Rather than regurgitate my [resume](../file/Resume.pdf) or CV, I thought I'd use this space to give me more depth.

 ### Who am I?